 Rocky Mountain spotted fever can also manifest with joint pain and fever.

-So, if you’ve recently removed a tick from and you notice that your dog can’t jump, you should have them tested for tick-borne diseases.
+So, if you’ve recently removed a tick from and you notice that your dog can’t jump, you should have them tested for tick-borne diseases and other related infections.

 #6 Rear legs weakness